Thurman's Tips -

 of, so the only way to avoid the presumption is to have the charges dismissed

 or win at your criminal trial.
 This presumption is a major source of false

 DV claims spouses who are outraged you might be able to collect support!

 For More Tips and Pointers About How Domestic Violence Claims Can Limit

 Read about the Presumption Against Spousal Support to an Abusive Spouse

 Family Code Section 4325

-(a) In any proceeding for dissolution of marriage where there is a criminal
+(a) In a proceeding for dissolution of marriage where there is a criminal

 conviction for a domestic violence misdemeanor or a criminal conviction